The Fair Market Value and Allocation of Assets within a Business Combination

 See the article written by FAC managing partner, Mark Pomykacz, MAI and qualified state-certified general real estate appraiser, on the topic of business combinations in real estate appraisal, “Relationships between the Overall Property and Its Parts, and the Three Approaches to Value ” published by the Appraisal Journal, Winter 2009.

-The FASB ASC 805 relates to the reporting of business combinations, when a business is purchased.
+The FASB ASC 805, or International Accounting Standards 40 (IAS 40), relates to the reporting of business combinations, when a business is purchased.
 It requires properly supported claims concerning the value of the parts of a business combination.
 Basically the purchase price must be allocated, based on their market value, to various numerous assets and liabilities that comprise the business combination.
 All companies aiming to comply with GAAP requirements, must comply with ASC 805.
 ASC 805 became effective December 15, 2008.
 ACS 805 superseded Financial Accounting Standards Board (FASB) Statement of Financial Accounting Standards No. 141 and 141R (SFAS 141, SFAS 141R), and APB Opinion No. 16.

 Internal Revenue Code Section 1060 Purchase Price Allocation Appraisals